Empathy for the user

 Content designers ensure users can read, access, and comprehend content no matter their literacy level.
 Writing in plain English allows content designers to write content that’s inclusive and accessible to all users.

 Content designers also need to keep up with the Web Content Accessibility Guidelines (WCAG) requirements.
-They have a willingness to understand inclusion and accessibility needs of Culturally and Linguistically Diverse (CALD) audiences.
+They have a willingness to understand inclusion and accessibility needs of Culturally and Linguistically Diverse audiences.

-40% of WCAG guidelines refer to content.
+“40% of WCAG guidelines refer to content.”

-• usability
+• Usability.

-• readability
+• Readability.

-• digital inclusion.
+• Digital inclusion.

 Because the digital landscape is always changing, it helps to have an appetite for lifelong learning.
 As new technology is created and evolves, the way a user behaves online adapts and evolves as well.
-Products continue to evolve for accessibility, voice and emerging user needs.
-Content designers continuously ask what the audience really needs (not what the business wants).

 Stakeholder management